W. Jason Morgan

-William Jason Morgan (born October 10, 1935) is an American geophysicist who has made seminal contributions to the theory of plate tectonics and geodynamics.
+William Jason Morgan (October 10, 1935 – July 31, 2023) was an American geophysicist who made seminal contributions to the theory of plate tectonics and geodynamics.
 He retired as the Knox Taylor Professor emeritus of geology and professor of geosciences at Princeton University.
-He currently serves as a visiting scholar in the Department of Earth and Planetary Sciences at Harvard University.
+He served as a visiting scholar in the Department of Earth and Planetary Sciences at Harvard University until his death.

-Life and main scientific contributions
+Early life and education

+Morgan was born on October 10, 1935, in Savannah, Georgia.
+His father William owned a hardware and dry goods store and his mother Maxie Ponita (Donehoo) Morgan was a French teacher and volunteered with the Girl Scouts of America.

-After having received his BSc in physics from the Georgia Institute of Technology in 1957, he went to Princeton University, where he completed his PhD in 1964 under the supervision of Bob Dicke.
+He attended Georgia Institute of Technology, initially studying mechanical engineering, but switched to physics halfway through his studies.
+He graduated in 1957.
+He was in the Navy for two years working as an instructor at its Nuclear Power School, which directed him toward graduate studies.
+In 1959, he went to Princeton University, where he completed his PhD in 1964 under the supervision of Robert H. Dicke.
 He joined the faculty of the university immediately afterwards.

+Morgan's Ph.D. thesis about fluctuations in the gravitational constant was unrelated to geology.
+As a post-doctoral fellow, he shared an office with the English geologist Fred Vine who had discovered the bilateral symmetry of seafloor spreading.
+After reading H.W.
+Menard's work he began to consider how great faults and fracture zones might relate to the geometry of spheres.

+Career

 His first major contribution, made in the late 1960s, was to relate the magnetic anomalies of alternating polarity, which occur on the ocean bottom at both sides of a mid-ocean ridge, to seafloor spreading and plate tectonics.

 From 1971 on he worked on the further development of the plume theory of Tuzo Wilson, which postulates the existence of roughly cylindrical convective upwellings in the Earth's mantle as an explanation of hotspots.
 Wilson originally applied the concept to Hawaii and explained the increase in age of the seamounts of the Hawaii-Emperor chain with increasing distance from the current hotspot location; however, the concept was subsequently applied to many other hotspots by Morgan and other scientists.